Mark Shimada

 Per saperne di più

-Jack's family learns the importance of "throwing away" old items and "throwing out" opportunities and ideas.
-This is a perfect story for those looking to understand and use "throw away" and "throw out" in everyday life!
-Listen to the story’s audio on the Latudio It Facebook page.
+Max and Lily's experiences show the importance of mastering the use of "make up" and "make out" in everyday adventures.
+This story is perfect for learners eager to explore the use of English phrasal verbs!
+Listen to the story’s audio on the Latudio it Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi